 The difference between choosing a single trip or annual policy is how often you’re planning on travelling, how long you’re planning on travelling for and where you’re going on holiday.

-For a limited time, with an Annual Multi-Trip Travel Insurance policy, you will be covered for multiple trips in a 15 month period instead of 12 months (trip limits and terms and conditions apply).
-You can buy your policy up to 30 days before you want it to start.
+With an Annual Multi-Trip Travel Insurance policy, you will be covered for multiple trips in a 12 month period.
+You can buy your policy up to 90 days before you want it to start.

 A single trip policy will cover you for one return trip and can be bought up to 24 months before you travel.